 The process is long and arduous.
 You raise money from a variety of sources (individuals, angel investors, co-mingled cash).
 Depending on how much money is available, the process moves from seeking funding to launching a product or service.
 Each step is distinct and important.
 This article describes one methodology for raising money for an early stage company, which will hopefully help others who are considering how to start a company without venture capital or angel funding.
 As usual, there are no guarantees that any of these strategies will work for you.

-What’s the difference between a bootstrapped startup and an exit-stage startup?
+What’s the difference between bootstrapped startups and an exit-stage startup?
 Sure there’s some similarity in the outdoor industry and the technology world, but there are important distinctions.
 A bootstrapped startup is a company that has already raised money from investors.
 An exit-stage startup is one that’s either raised money from investors but hasn’t yet generated revenue, or is in the process of raising money but hasn’t met its goal.

 You can find funds in several different ways: angel investment, bootstrapping your own business, and fundraising via other channels like universities, foundations, and companies that have created special programs for early stage startups.
 Angel investors specialize in finding early stage companies with a fixed amount of funding and must verify that the company’s goals are real, tangible, and can be done within a reasonable timeframe.
 In other words, if you’re selling a product that doesn’t exist yet but you think will be big someday…